supminn/neoG_videoLibrary/ReadME.md

     * Add respective classes
     * Change theme using ThemeProvider (upcoming)

+5. Database and API
+    * Video list from mongoDB using expressAPI

 ## Practices
 * Mirage for backend.
 Setup database, products and address management | faker data - seeded to mirage
 * Custom hook for axios calls